freealise/freealise/ar/README.md

 displace points out or in according to color difference from original (dithering) or merge with depth estimator and blur according to average depth

 morpher: use to match panoramas with transparent holes
-pano: add in page embedder for 3d model (share current original html/js + 2 video files)
+pano: camera movement timeline for presentation

 docs: get commentary (preferably written first) out of code
 in order of not succession but execution, to wiki with toc and markdown